ILR Credit Internship Program

 The ILR Credit Intern Experience

 The ILR Credit Internship Program affords qualified ILR juniors and seniors the unique opportunity to gain significant professional experience while also receiving a full semester’s credit.
 Approved students are eligible to undertake internships in a wide-range of organizations from trade unions and large corporations, to government agencies, labor & employment law firms, and non-profits.
 In operation for nearly forty years, the ILR Credit Internship Program is widely recognized in the United States as the most successful of its type.
-The program was created by the faculty of the ILR School to afford our advanced undergraduates, juniors and seniors, opportunities to enhance their understanding of the field of industrial and labor relations by working for a semester (approximately 14 weeks), in one of the professional careers it encompasses.
+The program was created by the faculty of the ILR School more than 40 years ago to afford our advanced undergraduates, juniors and seniors, opportunities to enhance their understanding of the field of industrial and labor relations by working for a semester (approximately 14 weeks), in one of the professional careers it encompasses.
 Students intern across the U.S. and around the world.
 View student profiles for more information.

-Spring 2017 Calendar of Events
+Fall 2018 Calendar of Events

-Friday, May 12th — Mandatory Orientation Session for Fall 2017 interns - 1pm, 116 Ives Hall.
+- Friday, May 11th - Mandatory Orientation Session for Fall 2018 interns - 1pm, 116 Ives Hall.
 Lunch will be provided.

-The schedule established requires that students interested in internships for Fall 2017 submit applications and make choices about internship sites of interest to them early in the semester.
+The schedule established requires that students interested in internships for Fall 2018 submit applications and make choices about internship sites of interest to them early in the semester.
 This process will leave the last half of the semester to complete the student-site matching process and the interviews and visits often necessary to final decisions regarding placements.

 The Catherwood Library has put together several new options for library access for off-campus ILR credit interns.
 More information can be found here.